 There is much more to running a creative business than simply making money.

 We work from first principles helping our clients define their aspirations and defining short and long-term business strategies to achieve professional as well as business success : whether they are starting a new practice or renewing enthusiasm in one that is well established.

 No two practices need the exact same attention, so our service is always flexible.
 Sometimes we only get involved for a few hours, offering strategic advice but, more often, we undertake short bursts of activity to help establish and embed a plan over a number of months.

 We have helped the leaders of more than 100 architectural, engineering and design firms plan how to achieve their long-term business aims.
-We’ve worked with many of the largest, lots of the medium sized and some of the smallest practices in the land.

 There are three areas where Colander can help: